SteffenHaeussler/discrete_optimization/README.md

 # discrete_optimization

-This is a collection of my solutions for the [Coursera online course](https://www.coursera.org/learn/discrete-optimization/home/welcome).
+This is a short collection of my solutions for the [Coursera online course](https://www.coursera.org/learn/discrete-optimization/home/welcome).
+By far, they are not perfect and with some code review and refactoring, much higher scores could be achieved, but this course is quite hard.
+I'm happy, that I accomplished it. :)

-For every problem, there are 6 subproblems, which had to been solved.
+Each problem is divided in 6 subproblems, which determine the score.

 ## Problem 1: Knapsack